Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Sabtu, 7 Desember 2024 16.24.42 UTC
+- WIB: Sabtu, 7 Desember 2024 17.28.45 UTC
-- WITA: Sabtu, 7 Desember 2024 17.24.42 UTC
+- WITA: Sabtu, 7 Desember 2024 18.28.45 UTC
-- WIT: Sabtu, 7 Desember 2024 18.24.42 UTC
+- WIT: Sabtu, 7 Desember 2024 19.28.45 UTC

 Kutipan Inspiratif:
-"Worry about your character, not your reputation.
-Your character is who you are, your reputation is who people think you are."
+"Knowledge is like underwear.
+It is useful to have it, but not necessary to show it off."

-Kategori: inspirational
+Kategori: funny